Weak and strong sustainability: Criticisms of the strong vs. weak sustainability model

 Other inadequacies of the paradigm include the difficulties in measuring savings rates and the inherent problems in quantifying the many different attributes and functions of the biophysical world in monetary terms.
-By including all human and biophysical resources under the same heading of ‘capital’, the depleting of fossil fuels, reduction of biodiversity and so forth, are potentially compatible with sustainability.
-As Gowdy & O'Hara so aptly put it, "As long as the criterion of weak sustainability is met, with savings outstripping capital depletion, there is no conflict between the destruction of species and ecosystems or the depletion of fossil fuels, and the goal of sustainability."
+By including all human and biophysical resources under the same heading of 'capital', the depleting of fossil fuels, reduction of biodiversity and so forth, are potentially compatible with sustainability.
+As Gowdy and O'Hara so aptly put it, "As long as the criterion of weak sustainability is met, with savings outstripping capital depletion, there is no conflict between the destruction of species and ecosystems or the depletion of fossil fuels, and the goal of sustainability."

 Opposing weak sustainability, strong sustainability supporters contend that we need "a more small-scale decentralized way of life based upon greater self-reliance, so as to create a social and economic system less destructive towards nature."
 Strong sustainability does not make allowances for the substitution of human, and human made capital for Earth's land, water, and their biodiversity.
 The products created by mankind cannot replace the natural capital found in ecosystems.

 Another critical weakness of the concept is related to environmental resilience.
 According to Van Den Bergh, resilience can be considered as a global, structural stability concept, based on the idea that multiple, locally stable ecosystems can exist.
 Sustainability can thus be directly related to resilience.
 With this in mind, weak sustainability can cause extreme sensitivity to either natural disturbances (such as diseases in agriculture with little crop diversity) or economic disturbances (as outlined in the case study of Nauru above).
 This high level of sensitivity within regional systems in the face of external factors brings to attention an important inadequacy of weak sustainability.